lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 The weakness of a representation like that is that "impossible" cards are really easy to be represented.
 So we need to make sure we are always testing not only for `value` being equal `CardValueConstants.NUMBER`, but also if there's a `number` property present and it's a valid number.

-In Reason, we would represent the values as:
+In ReasonML, we would represent the values as:

 ```js
 type value =